Jean Dard

-Jean Dard (June 21, 1789 — October 1, 1833) was a French teacher in Saint-Louis, Senegal who, in 1817, opened the first French-language school in Africa.
+Jean Dard (June 21, 1789 – October 1, 1833) was a French teacher in Saint-Louis, Senegal who, in 1817, opened the first French-language school in Africa.
 He also compiled the first French-Wolof dictionary and grammar (1846).

 Dard developed a new approach for teaching French as a foreign language, the "mutual method" or méthode de traduction (translation method), based on a learning approach pioneered by Aloïsius Édouard Camille Gaultier, by which children were taught to read and write in their native Wolof and then learned French by translating.
 According to Jean-Benoît Nadeau and Julie Barlow, Dard's method was "very modern and very effective, and Dard was said to have achieved remarkable results with it."

-In Senegal, Dard took a signare by whom he had a son.
-He then returned to France for reasons of health and married Charlotte-Adélaïde Picard—an eyewitness of the wreck of the Méduse—by whom he had three additional children.
-Dard served as a teacher and town secretary in Bligny-lès-Beaune.
-The Dards returned to Senegal in 1832, but he died there a year later.
+In Senegal, Dard took a signare with whom he had a son.
+He then returned to France for reasons of health and married Charlotte-Adélaïde Picard—an eyewitness of the wreck of the Méduse—with whom he had three additional children.
+Dard served as a teacher and the town secretary in Bligny-lès-Beaune.
+The Dards returned to Senegal in 1832; however, he died there a year later.